Back to school time already? Every summer seems shorter and shorter.

-This next page is another great page to display.
+This next page is another great back to school page to display.
 It will help you know more about students’ attitudes and aptitude for math.
 I’m amazed at the things students are interested in.
 I took a picture of this student’s work who wanted to know about measurements.
 Many times students forget that measurement is a part of mathematics.
 But not this guy!

 There are three computation pages.
 Students should be able to add quickly in their heads the problems with no regrouping.
 It will be helpful to note which students need to re-write each problem vertically.

 This is my best-selling resource!
 That’s fantastic because it helps get all of us + our kids off to a great new school year!